Use these travel credit cards to plan a post-pandemic trip in 2021

 Finally, while Amex points are valuable, they’re best used for the airline and hotel transfer partners, which take some time to understand and flexibility to maximize.
 If you’d prefer to just book flights through a standard online travel portal, you might be better off with one of the Chase or Capital One cards, which can offer more value when redeeming rewards the easy way.

-Where it beats our benchmark card: Welcome bonus, annual credits, bonus categories, solid airline and hotel partners.
+Where it beats our benchmark card: Welcome bonus, annual credits, bonus categories and solid airline and hotel partners.

 Where our benchmark card is better: The Citi Double Cash has no annual fee, an introductory rate on balance transfers and easy cash back.